SunnyAgrwl05/medagent-ai/README.md

 <br/>

-## ☁️ Putting it online with Vercel
+## ☁️ Deploying to Vercel

-1. Push this project to GitHub (or GitLab/Bitbucket).
+1. Push this project to GitHub.
 2. Go to [vercel.com/new](https://vercel.com/new) and import it.
-3. Vercel figures out it's a Next.js app automatically — nothing extra to configure.
+3. Vercel detects Next.js automatically.
-4. Copy every line from `.env.example` into Vercel's **Project Settings → Environment Variables**.
+4. Copy all keys from `.env.example` into Vercel's environment variables.
-5. Click deploy.
-From now on, every time you push to `main`, it updates automatically.
+5. Deploy.
+Every push to `main` updates it automatically.

-Prefer the command line?
-You can also do:

 ```bash
 npm install -g vercel